 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is an over-the-counter (OTC) medicine used to decrease pain and fever.
+is a medicine used to decrease pain and fever.
 It is also found in cold, cough, and prescription pain medicines.
-An acetaminophen overdose can cause liver damage and become life threatening.
+An acetaminophen overdose can cause liver damage and become life-threatening.

-- Upper abdominal pain and tenderness on your right side
+- You develop upper abdominal pain and tenderness on your right side.

-How to safely give acetaminophen to your child:
+How to give acetaminophen to your child safely:

 - Use the measuring tool that came with the medicine.
 Do not use another measuring tool, such as a kitchen spoon.
 Other measuring tools do not provide the right amount of medicine.